andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket: Prerequisites and Installation</h1>
 This tutorial will demonstrate how to build a help desk system using osTicket.
-Before installing it, this tutorial will also teach you how to set-up the pre-requirement applications<br/>
+Before installing it, this tutorial will also teach you how to set up the pre-requirement applications<br/>

 <h2>Environments and Technologies Used</h2>